How To Bottle Feed Baby

-OK, so I have the bottles and the formula...now what?
+You bought the bottles and the formula...now what?

 Pretty soon you’ll be a natural, but it’s easy to feel overwhelmed at first.
-Before baby arrives, sterilize your bottles and nipples by immersing them in boiling water for 5 minutes.
+Before baby arrives, sterilize your bottles and nipples by immersing them in boiling water for five minutes.
 After this, you can wash in hot, soapy water or run them through the dishwasher—no need to re-sterilize after each use.

 In the morning, before bed, or just after a feeding, prepare a bottle or two so they’ll be standing and ready.
 Follow the instructions on the package and then store in the refrigerator.
 You probably don’t need to use sterilized water for mixing, but check with your pediatrician to be sure.

-Once his meal is ready, hold baby on your lap with his head elevated.
-Tilt the bottle so that the nipple is full—otherwise your baby will swallow air, which could make him uncomfortable (and cranky!)
+Once the meal is ready, hold baby on your lap with their head elevated.
+Tilt the bottle so that the nipple is full—otherwise your baby will swallow air, which could make him or her uncomfortable (and cranky!)